 Arashiyama Bamboo Grove

-Well, we couldn't have left Japan without seeing a proper bamboo grove, could we?
-Arashiyama is actually located on the outskirts of Kyoto, but it is accessible by JR line from the Central Station.
-We also happened to stumble on a festival here and that kind of caught our attention on the way to the bamboo grove.
-But once we actually got to walk the 500m long pathway guarded by majestic bamboos, we discovered an incredible feeling of tranquility mixed with just the right amount of mystery.
+Once we actually walked out way towards the end of the 500m long footpath guarded by majestic bamboos, we discovered an incredible feeling of tranquility mixed with just the right amount of mystery.
 While we’ve seen bamboo groves at different temples in Japan, none was this big, nor free of charge like the one in Arashiyama.
 So from my point of view, it doesn’t get any better.